UK manufacturing

 Labour productivity here means output per hour worked in manufacturing (SIC section C).
 It links how much is produced with how many hours were used to produce it.

-ONS publishes an index with 2023 = 100 for the level, and separate series for year-on-year and quarter-on-quarter percentage changes.
-All come from the labour productivity time series (PRDY).
+ONS publishes an index with 2023 = 100 for the level, and a seasonally adjusted quarter-on-quarter percentage change series.
+Both come from the labour productivity time series (PRDY).

 Higher productivity can reflect better technology, skills, or capital, or changes in the mix of products.
 It does not by itself say whether workers are better off—that also depends on pay, hours, and prices.

 Output per hour for SIC section C (manufacturing), seasonally adjusted.
-The chart tabs switch between the published productivity index (2023 = 100) and year-on-year / quarter-on-quarter percentage changes from the same release (PRDY).
+The chart tabs switch between the published productivity index (2023 = 100) and quarter-on-quarter percentage change from the same release (PRDY).

 Latest index